ant0x64/nodejs2023Q2-service/README.md

 ### Run Docker Scout:
-- To simplify scanning the app images you can run the npm command:
+- To simplify scanning the app's images you can run the npm command:
      ```bash
      npm run docker:scout
      ```
-- or specifying Docker images you wish to test manually:
+- or test manually specifying Docker images you wish:
      ```bash
      docker scout cves <image_name>
      ```